core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The initiator is always the first one achieving key confirmation, hence the first one able to safely discard CTX\_OLD.
 * Both the initiator and the responder use the same respective OSCORE Sender ID and Recipient ID.
 Also, they both preserve and use the same OSCORE ID Context from CTX\_OLD.

-In the forward message flow (see {{ssec-derive-ctx-client-init}}), the server MUST include its Sender Sequence Number as Partial IV in its response sent as the second KUDOS message.
-This prevents the AEAD nonce used for the request from being reused for a later response protected with the new OSCORE keying material.

 The length of the nonces N1 and N2 is application specific.
 The application needs to set the length of each nonce such that the probability of its value being repeated is negligible.
 To this end, each nonce is typically at least 8 bytes long.

 Once a peer acting as initiator (responder) has sent (received) the first KUDOS message, that peer MUST NOT send a non KUDOS message to the other peer, until having completed the key update process on its side.
 The initiator completes the key update process when receiving the second KUDOS message and successfully verifying it with CTX\_NEW.
 The responder completes the key update process when sending the second KUDOS message, as protected with CTX\_NEW.